luisarizmendi/ai-apps/apps/object-detection/object-detection-server/README.md

 `http://<ip>:5000/detect_image`

-Label the uploaded an image.
+Endpoint that can be used to test image labeling by uploading a specific image.
 You have an example script using `curl` under the `test` directory:

 ```bash
 curl -X POST -F "images=@example.jpg" http://localhost:5000/detect_batch > response.json